Mary Brogan Museum of Art and Science: Controversies

 In 2008, "The Roswell Exhibit" was controversial with local scientists who believed a museum dedicated in part to science should not be promoting "the pseudoscience of UFO's".

 In 2009, the Bodies: The Exhibition show faced criticism due to possible human rights violations, resulting in a joint effort by the Florida Legislature and Anatomical Board of the State of Florida to restrict exhibits requiring museums to confirm that the human remains on display were ethically obtained.

 In 2011, the Museum was requested to hold on to a piece of artwork that was part of a recently closed exhibit.
 The piece, “Christ Carrying the Cross Dragged by a Rogue,” by the Italian Renaissance artist Girolamo Romano, was reportedly looted from a Jewish family during the Holocaust.
 It was eventually returned to the heirs of the family.

 Closure

+Throughout the brief existence of the Brogan (and predecessors), financial resources were always a struggle.
+As early as 2001 there were questions about the long-term viability of the museum.
+Museum leadership changes in 2005 gave hope for continued success, building upon a $3 million capital campaign launched the previous year.

 In January 2012, TCC and the board of directors announced the "indefinite" closure of the Museum.
 The staff continued to offer limited programs, including "Camp All That!" through the summer of 2012.
 TCC and the board of directors spent most of the 2013 attempting to bridge the financial gap, including selling some of the museums artwork collection.
 In early 2013, when a bid for $150,000 in funding from Leon County fell through, the museum closed permanently, with "dire financial straits" and an inability to bring in "blockbuster" exhibits cited as reasons behind the closure.